openshift/managed-upgrade-operator/docs/development.md

 The tool dependencies that are required locally to be present are all part of [tools.go](https://github.com/openshift/managed-upgrade-operator/blob/master/tools.go) file.
 This file will refer the version of the required module from [go.mod](https://github.com/openshift/managed-upgrade-operator/blob/master/go.mod) file.

+The operator uses the official OpenShift Cluster Manager SDK (`github.com/openshift-online/ocm-sdk-go`) for all OCM API interactions.
+Custom OCM model structs have been replaced with typed SDK models from the `clustersmgmt/v1` and `servicelogs/v1` packages.

 In order to install the tool dependencies locally, run `make tools` at the root of the cloned repository, which will fetch the tools for you and install the binaries at location `$GOPATH/bin` by default:

 ```shell